List of earthquakes in 1906

 This is a list of earthquakes in 1906.
 Only magnitude 6.0 or greater earthquakes appear on the list.
-Exceptions to this are earthquakes which have caused death, injury or damage.
-Events which occurred in remote areas will be excluded from the list as they wouldn't have generated significant media interest.
+Exceptions to this are earthquakes that caused death, injury, or damage.
+Events in remote areas are excluded from the list as they were not significantly documented.
 All dates are listed according to GMT time.
-This year saw a number of historic earthquakes of which their significance was felt for many years after.
+In 1906, there were several significant, historic earthquakes.